peergynt/vaadin-lazytooltip/README.md

 ## How to Build

 This add-on is built with maven.

-`mvn package` will build all the artifacts in `target`.
+To build and run the demo:

+`mvn clean install`
+`cd demo`
+`mvn jetty:run`

+To see the demo, navigate to http://localhost:8080/

 ## License